Best strategies for monetizing your podcast in 2023

-If you find your own sponsors, you can often make more money, and charge higher CPMS.
+If you find your sponsors, you can often make more money and charge higher CPMS.
 Here's how Jon and I used to sell ad spots for our show:

 Our podcast gets ~2,600 downloads per episode in the first 30 days.

 We were able to attract advertisers organically because we serve a very specific niche: people interested in the software industry.
-Because we only feature two sponsors per episode (and they have to book a minimum of two months), we were able to manually reach out to companies we think would benefit.
+Because we only feature two sponsors per episode (and they have to book a minimum of two months), we were able to reach out to companies we think would benefit manually.

-If you're looking to make "a quick buck," podcasting is definitely not for you.
+If you want to make "a quick buck," podcasting is not for you.
 It can take years to build a viable audience for a podcast.

-In fact, one of the trends we've noticed is that shows who do attract sponsors have almost always built an audience outside of podcasting.
+One of the trends we've noticed is that shows that attract sponsors have almost always built an audience outside of podcasting.
 For some, this meant building a large following on Twitter, while others built an audience through their blog or YouTube channel.

 Here are podcasts that earn revenue from ads: